 What killed the enthusiasm for me though was the endless backtracking going between the same rooms over and over and over and over again.
 Especially when trying to uncover the entire map.
 It just became way too tedious and I would discourage anyone from doing it that way in their first playthrough.
 You just burn out on the game with way too much filler.
 Especially since the game really isn’t “over” because you have to go through the infamous “Upside Down Castle” as well to actually beat the game for real.

-There are warp rooms that will transport you across the map, but there are like 5 of them and they are way too spaced out.
+There are warp rooms that will transport you across the map, but there is like 5 of them and they are way too spaced out.
 It becomes a chore to even get to them.
 What I did like was in the inverted castle, Konami didn’t cheap out and just put all the same bad guys in there, they actually have all new bad guys in their places, which did breathe some new life into the levels.

 Castlevania: Symphony of the Night is a great game.
 It has some glaring issues, but it is a game I am glad I finally played and know about.
-Seeing the origins of “MetroidVania '' and what games like that really are does help me in my understanding of the genre a bit more.
-My advice for someone coming to the game for the first time would be to not try and uncover the map fully and do a full 100% completionist run of it.
+Seeing the origins of “MetroidVania” and what games like that really are does help me in my understanding of the genra a bit more.
+My advice for someone coming to the game for a first time would be to not try and uncover the map fully and do a full 100% completionist run of it.
 You will burn yourself out mindlessly exploring most of the castle, revisiting rooms countless times.
 I’d suggest trying to play at your own pace and not worry about every single item or powerup.
 If you see the credits, any way you choose, you have beaten the game.
 If you want to go above and beyond that, save it for another time.
 Come back to it weeks or months later so you don’t feel burned out on the castle and it feels a bit more fresh.